sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/README.md

 ### Payment process

 Currently the Nuget package only supports payment by (credit)card.
+Below a description of the supported payment process.
 - **Register**  - Before the user is redirected first the payment must be registered at Netaxept.
 This call will return a transaction id, we will need it for the next steps.
 - **Terminal**  - Immediately after registering the payment, the user is redirected to the terminal of Netaxept.
 Here the user can select a payment option and enter his card information.
 - **Auth**      - User is redirected back to the website.
 When we receive an ok status (meaning the payment has pass the validation), we can call the Auth method to reserve the amount.